Board of Directors

 Monthly board meetings are held the 2nd Monday of each month at noon.

-Katy McLaughlin Vice President
+Katy McLaughlin President,

 I am both personally and professionally, as a resident who enjoys the opportunities provided by living close to the downtown core and as an organization that benefits from being included in the Historic Downtown area.
 Having a strong, connected community core is important to me as part of my family's well-being, and having options and high quality of living was a big reason we moved to Prosser.
 As the librarian I've worked regularly with HDP over the years on programs that benefit both organizations, and I would like to continue to bring more people to the downtown including the library.Â